Security-Onion-Solutions/securityonion-docs/proxy.rst

 Proxy Configuration
 ===================

+Starting in Security Onion 2.3.40, Setup will ask if you want to connect through a proxy server and, if so, it will automatically configure the system for you.
+Otherwise, if you need to configure manually, please continue reading.

 If you need to force your Internet traffic through a proxy server, you can put your proxy server settings in ``/etc/environment`` like this:

 ::